getoutreach/clientxtsdk/docs/context.md

 ## Opportunity contextual information

-If an addon needs contextual information about the current opportunity Outreach user is looking at, it will need to add to manifest one or more opportunity properties.
+If an addon needs contextual information about the current opportunity the Outreach user is looking at, it will need to add to manifest one or more opportunity properties.

-Our end goal is to provide contextual access to any of the properties available through the [Outreach API](https://api.outreach.io/api/v2/docs#opportunity), but at the moment we support in [SDK](../src/store/keys/OpportunityContextKeys.ts) next properties:
+Our end goal is to provide contextual access to any of the properties available through the [Outreach API](https://api.outreach.io/api/v2/docs#opportunity), but at the moment, we support in [SDK](../src/store/keys/OpportunityContextKeys.ts) next properties:

 - **opp.amnt** The amount the opportunity is worth.
 - **opp.desc** A description of the opportunity.